akshaykumarvikram/downloader/README.md

 # downloader
-This is a project to create an idm like downloader i
+This is a project to create an idm like downloader.